layer-3/docs/docs/legacy/resources/tokenomics.md

 ### ➤ Yellow Community Vault

 The Yellow Reserve Vault or (Yellow Community Vault) is our concept of a treasury to secure Yellow Network.
-As the network is growing so will the Reserve Vault, providing security and comfort to all participants.&#x20;
+As the network is growing so will the Reserve Vault, providing security and comfort to all participants.

 Learn more about the [Reserve Vault](../yellow-reserve-vault.md)